High King of Ireland: Succession order

-The business of Irish succession is rather complicated because of the nature of kingship in Ireland before the Norman take-over of 1171.
+The business of Irish succession is rather complicated because of the nature of kingship in Ireland before the Norman takeover of 1171.
 Ireland was divided into a multiplicity of kingdoms, with some kings owing allegiance to others from time to time, and succession rules (insofar as they existed) varied.
-Kings were often succeeded by their sons, but often other branches of the dynasty took a turn—whether by agreement or by force of arms is rarely clear.
-According to Bart Jaski, "historians who have ventured to...discover the rules of succession have disagreed with each other to a remarkable degree."
-The king-lists and other early sources reveal little about how and why a particular person became king.
+Kings were often succeeded by their sons, but often other branches of the dynasty took a turn (see tanistry) — whether by agreement or by force of arms is rarely clear.
+According to Bart Jaski, "Historians who have ventured to...discover the rules of succession have disagreed with each other to a remarkable degree."
+The king lists and other early sources reveal little about how and why a particular person became king.

 To add to the uncertainty, genealogies were often edited many generations later to improve an ancestor's standing within a kingdom, or to insert him into a more powerful kindred.
 The uncertain practices in local kingship cause similar problems when interpreting the succession to the high kingship.

-The High King of Ireland was essentially a ceremonial, pseudo-federal overlord (where his over-lordship was even recognised), who exercised actual power only within the realm of which he was actually king.
-In the case of the southern branch of the Uí Néill, this would have been the Kingdom of Meath (now the counties of Meath, Westmeath and part of County Dublin).
+The High King of Ireland was essentially a ceremonial, pseudo-federal overlord (where his overlordship was even recognized), who exercised actual power only within the realm of which he was actually king.
+In the case of the southern branch of the Uí Néill, this would have been the Kingdom of Meath (now the counties of Meath, Westmeath, and part of County Dublin).
 High Kings from the northern branch ruled various kingdoms in what eventually became the province of Ulster.

 In 1002, the high kingship of Ireland was wrested from Mael Sechnaill II of the southern Uí Néill by Brian "Boruma" mac Cennédig of the Kingdom of Munster.
 Some historians have called this a "usurpation" of the throne.
 Others have pointed out that no one had a strict legal right to the kingship and that Brian "had as much right to the high throne as any Uí Neill and... displayed an ability sadly lacking amongst most of the Uí Néill who had preceded him."

 Brian was killed in the Battle of Clontarf in 1014.
-Mael Sechnaill II was restored to the High Kingship but he died in 1022.
-From 1022 through the Norman take-over of 1171, the High Kingship was held alongside "Kings with Opposition".
+Mael Sechnaill II was restored to the High Kingship, but he died in 1022.
+From 1022 through the Norman takeover of 1171, the High Kingship was held alongside "Kings with Opposition".